 In July 2014, the IASB issued a new accounting standard, International Financial Reporting Standard 9 (Financial Instruments) ("IFRS 9"), which became effective from 1 January 2018 and replaced IAS 39.
 IFRS 9 provides principles for classification of financial instruments, and provisioning for expected credit losses which are mandatory, and were therefore fully implemented by the Issuer, as of 1 January 2018.
 Fully phased-in in 2023, IFRS 9 will have a limited effect on the Group's capital ratios resulting in an expected reduction of 0.2 per cent. of the Group's common equity tier 1 ("CET 1") ratio.
-IFRS 9 also provides a new general hedge accounting model which is not yet mandatory with an option to instead apply hedge accounting according to IAS39.
+IFRS 9 also provides a new general hedge accounting model which is not yet mandatory as there is an option in IFRS 9 to continue to apply the hedge accounting rules in IAS39.
 The Issuer have not yet implemented the hedge accounting models of IFRS 9, which is why it is currently not possible to determine the extent of the impact that the implementation of the hedge accounting model will have on CET 1 capital.